 Fly west from Anchorage across the Bering Straits!
-The 4.5-hour flight leaves once each week from Anchorage to Petropavlovsk-Kamchatsky, starting next month on July 16.
+The 4.5-hour flight leaves once each week from Anchorage to Petropavlovsk-Kamchatsky. starting next month on July 16.
 The flight is coordinated by AirRussia in Seattle .
-The flight is operated by Yakutia Airlines aboard a Boeing 737-800.
+There are THREE flights this year: Aug.
+18, 25 and Sept.
+1. The flight is operated by Yakutia Airlines aboard a Boeing 737-800.

 Kamchatka is well-known for world-class fishing.
 But it’s also known for the “Valley of the Geysers,” a UNESCO World Heritage Site.